alyabouzaid/SmartCook/README.md

 - it uses two external APIs: a recipe API and a Food and Database API (with Natural Language Processing)
 - it uses Cloudinary: an image service that enables direct uploading of images by users
 - it uses CKEditor: a rich text editor for better content creation experience when creating recipe journal entries
-- it uses an algorithm to determine the most popular recipes based on all the recipes saved by different users
+- it uses algorithms: 1) to determine the most popular recipes based on all the recipes saved by different users, 2) to compare the ingredient names and quantities parsed by the NLP API and the ingredient inventory to check whether or not the ingredients/amount needed are availab/sufficient
-- it has a social aspect, in which users can upload food pictures and vote/comment on food pictures that are shared by other users.
-The 3 most liked pictures of the week are displayed on the landing page.

 ### Next Steps: